 The Rental Housing Development Fund is the largest and most far-reaching program funded by A1.
-The goal of the Rental Housing Development Fund is to create and preserve affordable rental housing for very low, low, and moderateincome households and vulnerable populations throughout Alameda County.
-The Rental Housing Development Fund is the largest program of the Measure A1 Bond.
+The goal of the Rental Housing Development Fund is to create and preserve affordable rental housing for very low, low, and moderate-income households and vulnerable populations throughout Alameda County.
 It is divided into two allocations: the \$200 million "Regional Pool" allocation, distributed to development projects through competitive RFPs in four County regions, and \$225 million "Base City Allocations," a portion of which is allocated to each city, as well as the unincorporated county, based on a formula that accounts for each city's current and future housing need.
 The methodologies for both the Regional Pools and the Base City Allocations are described in more detail later in the Report.
-For more information on the amounts allocated, please see the Board-adopted Implementation plan.4
+For more information on the amounts allocated, please see the Board-adopted Implementation plan.5